Financial Aid Satisfactory Academic Progress Standards

 - Committee appeal decisions are final, are communicated to the student via email, and are uploaded into the student’s record in the financial aid component of the student information system.

-This information is communicated through the Administrative Advisory Council, the Academic Advisory Council, the University Policy webpage, the Financial Aid webpages, and the Academic Catalog.
+This policy is distributed via the Academic Advisory Council, the Administrative Advisory Council, the University Policies webpage, the Office of Financial Aid webpage, and the Academic Catalog.